 Definition and Suggestions for Filler Plants

-While the design concept of thriller, filler, spiller can be helpful, it can also lead to container gardens that all look the same--that one tall plant in the middle, surrounded by fluff and then something spilling.
+While the design concept of thriller, filler, and spiller can be helpful, it can also lead to container gardens that all look the same--that one tall plant in the middle, surrounded by fluff and then something spilling.
 If you are doing a group of containers, I would caution against doing them all using this technique.

 Instead, you can think of the group of containers using this theory, placing the